Resistance Band Bulgarian Split Squat

 How to Perform

-4. Drive through the front heel and midfoot to powerfully extend your knee and hip.
+4. Exhale and drive through your front heel to extend your knee and hip, returning to start.

 Coaching Tips